ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFoldersApi.md

-let userIdOrGroupId: string; //The user or group ID. (optional) (default to undefined) let filterType: FilterType; //The filter type. (optional) (default to undefined) let withoutTrash: boolean; //Specifies whether to return the \"Trash\" section or not. (optional) (default to undefined) let count: number; //The maximum number of items to retrieve in the response. (optional) (default to undefined) let startIndex: number; //The starting position of the items to be retrieved. (optional) (default to undefined) let sortBy: string; //Specifies the field by which the folder content should be sorted. (optional) (default to undefined)
+let userIdOrGroupId: string; //The user or group ID. (optional) (default to undefined) let filterType: FilterType; //The filter type. (optional) (default to undefined) let withoutTrash: boolean; //Specifies whether to return the Trash section or not. (optional) (default to undefined) let count: number; //The maximum number of items to retrieve in the response. (optional) (default to undefined) let startIndex: number; //The starting position of the items to be retrieved. (optional) (default to undefined) let sortBy: string; //Specifies the field by which the folder content should be sorted. (optional) (default to undefined)